Nazerke23/javafx-oracle-movie-app/README.md

 # dbms2 Project
-**cLoVer** team : Nazerke Kulan, Temirlan Kadyr, Dilyara Kdyrova, Dilfina Kazhieva.
+**cLoVer** team : Nazerke Kulan, Temirlan Kadyr, Dilyara Kdyrova, Dilfina Kazhiyeva.
 ## Application Part:
-Here will be about appl part....
+All codes of application part you can find in : *cLoVersMovie/* directory above.<br/><br/>
 ## Technical Requirements:
 All codes of database part you can find in : *databasePartCodes/* directory above.<br/><br/>
 - at least 4 Function & Procedure : ***done*** **(8)**<br/>